 - In the pan from step one, melt the butter.
 Add the flour and whisk until a thick paste forms.
 Let the mixture bubble for a minute or two.
 Slowly pour in the milk; whisk to incorporate.
 Keep the sauce over low heat – it should begin to thicken slightly.
-Add the salt, cheese, artichokes, crab, scallions, and lemon juice.
+Add the salt, cheese, peppers, artichokes, crab, scallions, and lemon juice.
 Stir gently to combine.
 Add more liquid if needed.

 - Transfer to a small crockpot or serving dish.
 Sprinkle with a little extra cheese and replace the crockpot cover so it melts just before party time (or broil if you’re using a regular serving dish).
 Serve on crackers or with dippin’ chips.

 Canned crab and artichokes work just fine for this recipe, but you don’t have to use canned if you have access to fresh.
 Lucky you!

 Keywords: skinny crab dip, artichoke dip, crap and artichoke dip